For many, spring cleaning is a time to open the windows and do a little scrubbing and organizing. For others, it’s time to get the yard in shape.

 Read labels

 Be sure to read all labels before you get started.
-Labels typically tell you the ingredients, directions of proper use, and what the dangers are.
-Some products may require a mask, gloves, safety glasses or proper ventilation during its use.
-It’s a good idea to keep all products in the original container so you have this important safety information readily available.
+Labels often tell you the ingredients, directions of proper use, and what the dangers are.
+Some products may require a mask, gloves, safety glasses or proper ventilation during use.
+Keep all products in the container they came in so you have this important safety information available.

 Never mix chemicals or cleaners

 Chemicals have their own set of properties and aren’t meant to be mixed.
-Doing so could potentially create a poisonous gas that could be harmful to the body.
-A good example of this is when bleach and toilet bowl cleaners containing acids are mixed – they make a harmful gas called chlorine gas.
+Mixing chemicals or cleaners could create a poisonous gas that could be harmful to the body.
+A good example of this is when bleach and toilet bowl cleaners containing acids are mixed — they make a harmful gas called chlorine gas.

 Air it out

-It’s incredibly important when you’re working in an enclosed space with strong chemicals and cleaners to encourage ventilation by opening the windows and turning a fan on.
-It’s also imperative to read the warning labels on the package before starting.
+When you’re working in an enclosed space with strong chemicals and cleaners, it’s very important to ventilate the space.
+To do this, open the windows and turn on a fan.
+It’s also critical to read the warning labels on the package before starting.
 Some labels recommend wearing a mask or respirator.

 Protect your skin and eyes